jump-dev/Convex.jl/docs/src/introduction/dcp.md

-## Extended formulations and the DCP ruleset
+# Extended formulations and the DCP ruleset

 Convex.jl works by transforming the problem (which possibly has nonsmooth, nonlinear constructions like the nuclear norm, the log determinant, and so forth—into) a linear optimization problem subject to conic constraints.

-This reformulation often involves adding auxiliary variables, and is called an "extended formulation," since the original problem has been extended with additional variables.
+The transformed problem often involves adding auxiliary variables, and it is called an "extended formulation," since the original problem has been extended with additional variables.

 Creating an extended formulation relies on the problem being modeled by combining Convex.jl's "atoms" or primitives according to certain rules which